sanjaybasu/healthcare-ai-foundations/_chapters/chapter_29_global_health_ai.md

 \mathcal{L}_{distill} = \alpha \mathcal{L}_{CE}(y, f_{student}(x)) + (1-\alpha) \mathcal{L}_{KL}(f_{teacher}(x), f_{student}(x))
 $$

-where $\mathcal{L}_{CE}$ is cross-entropy loss between predictions and true labels, $\mathcal{L}_{KL}$ is Kullback-Leibler divergence between teacher and student prediction distributions, and $\alpha$ weights the relative importance of these objectives.
+where $$\mathcal{L}_{CE}$$ is cross-entropy loss between predictions and true labels, $$\mathcal{L}_{KL}$$ is Kullback-Leibler divergence between teacher and student prediction distributions, and $$\alpha$$ weights the relative importance of these objectives.
 The temperature parameter in the softmax function for both teacher and student is often increased during distillation to create softer probability distributions that convey more information about the teacher's uncertainty.

 **Quantization** reduces model size and inference time by representing weights and activations with lower precision.
 Standard deep learning uses 32-bit floating-point numbers, but many models maintain acceptable performance with 16-bit, 8-bit, or even binary representations.
 This dramatically reduces memory requirements and speeds inference on hardware supporting low-precision operations.